IBM bolsters Softlayer direct links with new data centre deals

 Jack Beech, vice president of business development for SoftLayer, an IBM company, says its close proximity to many of Digital Realty's colocation factilities is crucial in delivering the latency the companies are aiming to achieve.

-IBM Cloud data centres are colocated at Digital Realty’s hub locations in Asia Pacific, Europe and the United States, with direct dark fibre connections between them.
+IBM Cloud data centers are colocated at Digital Realty's hub locations in Asia Pacific, Europe and the United States, with direct dark fibre connections between them.

 Direct Link Colo is currently available in Tokyo, Singapore and Melbourne along with London, Holland and two markets in the United States.